onymos-logo

 Suppose you want to release a product that helps pharmacists parse doctors’ signatures on prescription order forms.
 An OCR technology that uses a third-party dashboard with a case study asserting it can read French passports with 98% accuracy probably isn’t that useful to you.

-In other words, people tend to conflate “OCR accuracy” with “OCR performance,” but accuracy is just one piece of performance.
+In other words, people tend to conflate “OCR accuracy” with “performance,” but accuracy is just one piece of performance.

 Evaluating OCR software